HISTORY OF THE SHOW

 The Rev’d Jack Filby in turn looked to these traditions when the first Countess of Warwick’s Country Show was held in September 1990.
 Mrs Bunty Spurrier, granddaughter of the Countess, opened the show and read the commentary on the horse parade.

-Our Show in Little Easton, (part of what is known as the Five Parishes), is set in beautiful countryside and in the summer months the lanes and hedgerows look at thier best.
+Our Show in Little Easton, (part of what is known as the Five Parishes), is set in beautiful countryside and in the summer months the lanes and hedgerows look at their best.

 The grounds of Little Easton Manor, so kindly opened for us by Andy and Mel, have been described as ‘A jewel of England perfectly set’.
 The Barn Theatre is one of the finest and oldest Tithe barns in the country with magnificent oak timbers and an ancient tile roof.
 The remains of a mediaeval moat can still be seen bordering its car park.